 Review received from SF of Horam on 10/07/2013

-Ride across the main Lhagang Valley, crossing the highway and big river, into the high nomad areas.
-Another lovely day on the horse to end at the home camp of our guides.
-You settle in to spend two nights at this camp, to be wined and dined by nomads, and experience their traditional life (4 hour ride, camp near nomads, 4200m).
+Ride up into the high nomad areas.
+Another lovely day on the horse to end at the home camp of the guides.
+Riders settle in to spend the night at the camp and be wined and dined by nomads, and experience their traditional life.
+Opportunity for nomad tent stay for interested guests.
+(7 hour ride, camp near nomads, 4200m).

-Ride to a high lookout to the west, across wolf and gazelle country and the Lhagang plateau's highest area.
+Ride to a high lookout to the west through wolf and gazelle country to the Lhagang plateau's highest area.
 Lunch at the lookout, at 4600 m, with views of isolated hermitages nestled in mountains, after mountain, after mountain.
-Then drop down to see sacred Ragni Lake, home of lammergeyer birds in cliffs and the site of many legends.
-Camp nearby (6 hour ride, camping, 4200m).
+Descend to the sacred Ragni Lake, home of Lammergyer birds in cliffs and the site of many legends.
+Camp nearby.
+(5 hour ride, camping, 4200 m).

 Ride across the Lhagang Plateau's most populated nomadic area.
-If you're lucky you might happen upon a religious festival in this area.
-Arrive at afternoon to high Genup Gompa, an old nomad temple, and camp nearby (5 hour ride, camping, 3800m).
+It is possible to sometomes come accross a religious festival in this area.
+Arrive after lunch to high Genup Gompa, a 300-year-old nomad temple.
+After visiting the temple, say goodbye to the guides and drive to Khampa Nomad Ecolodge (or similar) with a quick stop for snacks in Bamei.
+(5 hour ride, camping, 3800 m).

 A free day in Chengdu.
-Possible optional activities include visiting the Giant Panda Breeding Centre (which usually has babies in the summertime), the QingYangGong Daoist Temple, and the Tibetan quarter.
-Last dinner with Sichuan Opera dinner theatre.
-Overnight at the BuddhaZen Hotel.
+Possible optional activities include visiting the Giant Panda Breeding Center (which usually has babies in the summertime), the QingYangGong Daoist Temple, and the Tibetan quarter.
+Last dinner.
+(BuddhaZen Hotel).

 Please note: All itineraries are given for your guidance only and it may be altered on the ground and in accordance with the prevailing conditions by the organising team.

-This trip is aimed at competent riders, because it includes 9 days on horseback, but it is not necessary to be a rider of the highest level.
+This trip is aimed at competent riders, because it includes 8 days on horseback, but it is not necessary to be a rider of the highest level.
 The journey is essentially at walk although there are opportunities for trots and canters in the grasslands.
 It is necessary to be in good physical condition in order to adapt to the altitude, and the capricious weather conditions.
-This will not be a forced march, however, and altitude (up to 4800m) will be reached by degrees.
-You must respect rigorously the advice of the guides to adapt your behaviour to the altitude.
-If you are in any doubt (cardiac or respiratory problems, or hypertension) it is advised that you consult your doctor, and that you should prepare yourself with endurance exercises – walking quickly, jogging, swimming and cycling.
+This will not be a forced march, however, and altitude (up to 4,800m) will be reached by degrees.
+You must meticulously accept the advice of the guides to adapt your behaviour to the altitude.
+If you are in any doubt (cardiac or respiratory problems, or hypertension) it is advised that you consult your doctor, and that you should prepare yourself with aerobic exercises – walking quickly, jogging, swimming and cycling.
 Please consider carefully taking medicines for altitude, as they can be dangerous if taken incorrectly.